 - You need the data to execute a task in the general interest;

 - You have a justified cause for processing the data.
 For instance, you must process personal data in your personnel records to be able to pay wages.

 2. Inform your customers of their rights under the GDPR

 Your customers have extensive privacy rights.
-You must enable them to execute these rights.
+You must enable them to use these rights.
 For instance, your customers can:

-- Request their data to facilitate their move to a different company / services provider, this is called data portability (follow the link to download the EU guidelines on this page)
+- Request their data to facilitate their move to a different company service provider.
+This is called data portability (follow the link to download the EU guidelines about this).

 3. Keep a record of your processing activities

-You have to prove you are accountable for the way in which you process data.
+You have to prove you are accountable for how you process data.
 To do so, you are obliged to keep a record of how and why you process personal data.
-N.B.: If your company has fewer than 250 employees, you may not have to keep such a record (check the DPA position paper on this (PDF, in Dutch)).
-The record has to contain information on where the data come from, and who you share it with, so as to be able to notify the organisations you share data with of any changes or deletions of customer data.
+This is called a processing register.
+The record has to contain information on where the data comes from and who you share it with.
+You must be able to notify the organisations you share data with of any changes or deletions of customer data.

 4. Find out if you need to perform a Data Protection Impact Assessment (DPIA)